Hancock High School (Mississippi): Academics

 According to U.S. News & World Report, Hancock High school is nationally ranked at #8,200 among 17,843 nationally ranked schools.
 In the state of Mississippi, they are ranked #58 out of 227.

 As of 2021, Hancock High School has 75 full-time teachers with a 17:1 student-teacher ratio.
 The graduation rate is 89 percent.
 Students have the opportunity to take Advanced Placement (AP) courses and exams.
 The AP participation rate is 21 percent with a participant passing rate of 16 percent.

 Hancock High School offers various programs through the Career Technical Center.
 Programs such as architecture and drafting, automotive service technician, construction and carpentry, precision machining, culinary arts, early childhood education, health sciences, educator preparation, polymer science, law and public safety, welding, and engineering.

 Athletics

 The Hancock Hawks field teams in archery, baseball, basketball, bowling, cheerleading, cross-country, football, golf, powerlifting, soccer, swimming, tennis, track, and volleyball.

 Extracurriculars

 Students participate in marching band competitions and debate.
+Both Hancock High School and its feeder school, Hancock Middle School, participate in Beta Club conventions were students compete in different academic competitions.